By Andy Burrows

 You should then be able to overlay these measures over the CSFs to check the way that they flow.
 This isn’t strictly necessary for developing the measures, but it does help when you come to develop reporting.

 In that view, you should be able to see that each measure relates to something higher and lower in the logical flow.
 This means that the measure is a lagging measure at its own level, as well as a leading indicator for the performance at the next levels.

 When it comes to strategy development, our factbase should be focused on what is important for the performance of the business.
 And through the process outlined above, we’ve identified critical success factors and measures for those.
 And so, not surprisingly, those CSFs are what gives us the focus for our factbase.

 But just having the critical success factors mapped out isn’t the end of the story for the strategic factbase.
 Having identified where to focus, we then need, for each of the CSFs, to understand the context and everything that may affect them.
 So, whilst we narrowed down our focus onto the CSFs, we then need to talk about market economics, competitive positioning, risks, opportunities, SWOT analysis, and all that good stuff.

-The value driver (or performance driver) tree is just one example of a methodology that works within the BPM Wheel framework that I use.
-We’ve talked about two key elements of that framework - Strategy and Performance Measurement.
+The performance driver tree is just one example of a methodology that works within the business performance management framework that I teach.
+It’s called the BPM Wheel.

 For regular emails containing tips and advice on working in Finance in business, as well as notification of new material from Supercharged Finance, just fill in your details and click the button below!